-- Fish People: How they're usually portrayed, which contrasts considerably compared to the other elemental plane-touched races but harkens back to some early depictions of water genasi from Planescape.
+- Fish People: They're usually portrayed with traits such as blue skin and fins, which contrasts considerably compared to the other elemental plane-touched races but harkens back to some early depictions of water genasi from Planescape.
 Despite this, they can't all actually breathe underwater.

-- Making a Splash: They can use Hydraulic Push as a spell-like ability and are descended from creatures native to the Plane of Water.
+- Making a Splash: They can use Hydraulic Push and Create Water as spell-like abilities and are descended from creatures native to the Plane of Water.

-- True-Breeding Hybrid: As with other geniekin, it's entirely possible for an undine couple to have undine children, and they maintain self-sustaining populations on the Plan of Water that are large and common enough for people to suspect them to be making a bid for becoming one of the plane's major powers in their own right.
+- True-Breeding Hybrid: They're a particularly notable example among the genie-kin, and maintain self-sustaining populations on the Plane of Water that are large and common enough for people to suspect them to be making a bid for becoming one of the plane's major powers in their own right.